Adobe-CEP/Samples/PProPanel/ReadMe.md

-# How to develop Premiere Pro panels
+# Premiere Pro panel SDK
+*Last updated 11/29/16, current released version = Premiere Pro 11.0.1.*

+# Configure your development environment

 ---
-### 1. Install these
+### 1. Obtain and install these

 * [Creative Cloud](http://creative.adobe.com).
 Use the Creative Cloud application to install Premiere Pro CC and other Adobe applications with which you'll be developing and testing, as well as ExtendScript Toolkit (available under 'previous versions').

 * The [PProPanel](https://github.com/Adobe-CEP/Samples/tree/master/PProPanel)  sample project.

 * The [ZXPSignCmd](https://github.com/Adobe-CEP/CEP-Resources/tree/master/ZXPSignCMD/4.0.7) signing utility creates signed .zxp bundles for Add-Ons or direct distribution.
+* Use the [ExManCmd](https://www.adobeexchange.com/resources/28) command line utility to test .zxp installation.

-### 2. Configure the environment
+### 2. Put panel in extensions directory
 Put the PProPanel directory (or your own panel) into this directory, to have Premiere Pro load it:

 Windows: 	`C:\Program Files (x86)\Common Files\Adobe\CEP\extensions`

 Mac:		`/Library/Application Support/Adobe/CEP/extensions`

-Tell Premiere Pro to load unsigned panels.
+### 3. Make Premiere Pro load unsigned panels

 On Mac, type the following into Terminal, then relaunch Finder: